qmsstudios/uosstructure/Course Descriptions/Department of Epistemology Course Descriptions.md

 A high-level seminar focused on integrating diverse epistemological frameworks.
 Students develop comprehensive models that synthesize traditional and emerging approaches to knowledge, consciousness, and reality perception.

 ### EP750: Post-Material Approaches to Knowledge
 Examines epistemological frameworks that go beyond materialist assumptions.
-Students explore consciousness-based, idealist, and other non-reductive approaches to knowledge, investigating their philosophical foundations and empirical support.
+Students explore consciousness-based, idealist, and other non-reductive approaches to knowledge, investigating their philosophical foundations and empirical support.[/su_spoiler]